AyushMandliya/Netflix-GPT/README.md

 - Register on TMDB and create an App and get access token
 - Get data from tmdb and now playing movies list API
 - Fetch Movies From TMDB
+- Custom Hooks for now playing Movies
+- Create MovieSlice
+- Update Stores with movie data
+- Planning for Main and Secondary container
+- Fetch data for trailer video
+- Update Store with trailer video data
+- Embeded the yt video and make it autoplay and muted
+- Includes TailwindCSS classes for main container

 ## Features